FrancoisVongue/fp-way/README.md

             ObjectMapper<T1> | ObjectMapSpec<any, any>,
             keyof T2
         ][];
-    transfer?: Extract<keyof T1, keyof T2>[]
+    transfer?: Extract<keyof T1, keyof T2>[],
+    allowNull?: boolean
 }
 ```
+What these specification properties mean:
+1. **map**<br>
-`map` is an array of **ternary tuples** that look like this:
+    is an array of **ternary tuples** that look like this:
     1. key of the source object or an **empty string in case you want to create a new key in the resulting object**
+        <br> as opposed to mapping source key to a target one.
-2. objectMapper function or **another map specification to map one object to another**
+    2. objectMapper function to map one key to another or **another map specification to map one object to another**
+    3. key of the target object

+2. **transfer**<br>
+    an array of keys that should be mapped using `Identity` function,
+    meaning their value will not change in the resulting object.
+3. **allowNull** <br>
+    specifies whether this specification is able to handle null value as an object (by default it doesn't),
+    for this to work, every object mapper function must handle case where both value and object are null and
+    **every nested map specification must also allow null value**

+[//]: # (todo: add deepcopy to the map function)